Maugeais/dde/README.md

     needs cminpack-1.3.8, downloadable at https://github.com/devernay/cminpack

+    make with make longdouble

-    Compilation and copie of libcminpackld.a in /usr/local/lib
+    Compilation and copy of libcminpackld.a in /usr/local/lib

     Add to the pythonpath